 In the news

-One of my previous work on future very large fires in the US under a changing climate is in the news:
+One of my previous work on future very large fires in the US under a changing climate was covered by multiple newspapers including:

 The Coeur d'Alène press